 Under Arizona Revised Statutes Section 13-3553, sexual exploitation of a minor is a class two felony.
 This offense involves knowingly recording, filming, photographing, developing, duplicating, distributing, transporting, exhibiting, receiving, selling, purchasing, electronically transmitting, exchanging, or possessing any visual depiction (including selfies) in which a minor is engaged in exploitive exhibition or sexual conduct.
 If the defendant is 18 or older and tried as an adult, and the exploited minor is under the age of 15, this crime is punishable pursuant to Section 13-705, which deals with sentencing for dangerous crimes against children and means prison time if convicted.

 Although state child pornography laws were designed to protect children and minors, it is not only adults who can be charged with a crime for violations of the statutes.
 If a teenager takes a pornographic selfie and sends it to another underage friend, both the sender and the receiver may be prosecuted.
-If the selfie makes the rounds of the underage social circle online or through direct sharing, anyone who distributed or received the photo may be subject to prosecution.
+If the selfie makes the rounds of the underage social circle online or through direct sharing, anyone who distributed or received the photo may be subject to prosecution under laws related to juvenile crimes.

 The Arizona statute concerning sexual exploitation of a minor is very broad and covers a wide range of potentially innocent conduct.
 Our state has some of the stiffest penalties in the U.S. for child pornography and selfies.
 Adult conviction of possessing an image of a sexual act with a minor carries severe penalties, including: